lordmulder/mhash-384/README.md

 		end;
 	end;

-***Note:*** The `TMHash384` class should be used with a `try...finally` block and the destructor `TMHash384.Destroy` should be called in the `finally` section.
-This will ensure that "native" resources are *always* cleaned up!

 ### Prerequisites

 In order to use the MHash-384 library in your Delphi application, the Unit file 'MHash384.pas' must be added to the project.
 This unit contains the `TMHash384` convenience class and associated data types.
-Furthermore, the "native" library `MHashDelphi384.dll` must be made available to the application *at runtime*.
-This DLL file contains the actual implementation.
-Simply copy the DLL to the same directory where the EXE file is located.
-Alternatively, the DLL can be located in the "System" directory or in any of directories in the `PATH` environment variable.

-***Note:*** *32-Bit* (x86) Delphi applications can only work with the `MHashDelphi384.x86.dll` library, and *64-Bit* (x64) Delphi applications can only work with the `MHashDelphi384.x64.dll` library!

 # Source Code